osmandapp/web/main/docs/user/map/map-context-menu.md

 </Tabs>

-Context menu will appear when you hold at any point on the Map with **long tap**.
-In this case context menu provides you the information of geographical point address, distance and direction from your current position.
+A context menu will appear when you hold at any point on the Map with a **long tap**.
+In this case, context menu provides you the information of geographical point address, distance and direction from your current position.

 ### Select Route